WEBSITE UPDATED Tuesday August 30, 2022

 Test Positive: Taste your livewell additive.
 A salty taste confirms that the livewell additive does contain chloride or salt.

-Then you must decide either to use the Oxygenator™ (oxygen) or the livewell additive that contains electrolytes (salts) , BUT DO NOT THE OXYGENATOR™ AND THE LIVEWELL ADDITIVE TOGETHER because this will produce chlorine and chlorine will kill you bait and fish.
+Then you must decide either to use the Oxygenator™ (oxygen) or the livewell additive that contains electrolytes (salts).
+BUT DO NOT THE OXYGENATOR™ AND THE LIVEWELL ADDITIVE TOGETHER because this combo produce chlorine gas and chlorine will kill you bait and fish.

-Supplemental Oxygen is always more important for you tournament catch than any livewell additives and chemicals in summer livewells.
+Supplemental Oxygen and salt additive is always more important for your tournament catch than any livewell additives concoctions and chemicals in summer livewells.

 What are electrolytes? https://en.wikipedia.org/wiki/Electrolyte

-Non tournament sport fishermen and their families often re-catch and eat eat these live released tournament fish that have been chemically treated, soaking 6-7 hours in strong chemical livewell baths all day.
+Non tournament sport fishermen and their families often re-catch and eat eat these live released tournament fish that have been chemically treated, soaking 7-8 hours in strong chemical livewell baths.

 Many tournament circuits donate these chemically treated tournament fish to nursing homes and other food charities as a “good will gesture.”
-The post weigh-in tournament mortality is eaten.
+Dead post tournament fish are eaten… tournament directors say the fish is FREE TOO.

 THOSE UNKNOWN CHEMICALS: Many livewell chemicals used by tournament anglers, recommended by tournament organizers in live release fishing tournaments are completely unknown and intentionally hidden from public scrutiny….
 That’s secret stuff.
 The product label does not identify the ingredients, or will the manufacture tell anyone what’s in the bottle.
 They will tell you “Our Bass Saver” livewell supplements, chemical additives are great for your tournament fish.”

 An unwary sport fisherman may catch the released treated fish an hour post release and eat that chemically contaminated fish within hours… families that do eat these contaminated fish beware, especially if you catch a fish with abnormally blue lips, tongue and mouth.
 Legal issue, moral issue or both?

 HYDROGEN PEROXIDE IS A KILLER IN LIVEWELL WATER

 OXYGEN TABLETS (O-Tabs) ARE KILLERS IN BAIT TANK WATER – THEY ALSO PRODUCE 10% CO2 THAT WILL KILL FISH

-Bait tank oxygen tablets will increase dissolved oxygen concentration in water for a short period, but they also produce 10% carbon dioxide (CO2) and hydrogen peroxide (H2O2) → water (H2O) and Oxygen (O2).
+Bait tank oxygen tablets will increase dissolved oxygen concentration in water for a short period, but they also produce 10% carbon dioxide (CO2) creates excessive carbonic acid in live transport water.

 FACT: 10.0 % CO2 = 100,000 PPM dissolved CO2